Way of Life Literature

 The following ad published by Rock Hill uses full-blown rock and roll: www.instagram.com/p/BWGXI1iDtmo/

 Matt’s messages are littered with motivational, positive-thinking, emerging language such as “leveraging a new beginning.”
 The messages are very light on sin and holiness and very heavy on grace, and it is not a Titus 2:11-15 grace.
 It is an emerging grace.
 It is a Chuck Swindoll grace.
 Matt's preaching is filled with non-critical references to the pop culture.
-In his first message at Rock Hill, Matt cited and non-critically referenced a basketball star, rocker Taylor Swift, Steve Jobs, the Los Angeles Lakers, and a professional fisherman.
+In his first message at Rock Hill, Matt non-critically referenced a basketball star, rocker Taylor Swift, Steve Jobs, the Los Angeles Lakers, and a professional fisherman.
 What signal does that send to his listeners?

 When Paul Chappell ordained Matt in 2016, he reminisced online about how that Matt surrendered to preach in the 7th grade and that he is the product of Lancaster Baptist Church and West Coast Baptist College.
 Consider the following excerpt: